tsimitop/cub3D/README.md

 111111
 ```

--DO for door is optional.
+- DO for door is optional.
 NO, SO, WE, EA are mandatory.
--Map must be surrounded by walls (1).
+- Map must be surrounded by walls (1).
--Player start position: N, S, E, or W.
+- Player start position: N, S, E, or W.
--Floor/Ceiling RGB colors and wall textures are mandatory.
+- Floor/Ceiling RGB colors and wall textures are mandatory.
--2 for a closed door, 3 for an open door.
+- 2 for a closed door, 3 for an open door.